Ombre Hair Color 101: What it is and How to Get it at Home

 Lighten up your locks.

-It was only a couple of years ago when ombré hair color surfaced, and it doesn’t look like it is going anywhere soon.
+It was only a couple of years ago when ombre hair color surfaced, and it doesn’t look like it is going anywhere soon.
 And that’s a good thing.
-The trend has been in and out of style, but right now it is indeed back in.
-If you don’t have a clue of what ombre is, we’re here to help you out, and we’re sure you’re going to want in on it, too.
-Read on to learn about the low-maintenance hair color trend and how you can score the look at home with these five easy steps.
+The trend has been in and out of style, but it is back right now.
+If you don’t know what ombre is, we’re here to help you out, and we’re sure you’ll want in on it, too.
+Read on to learn about the low-maintenance hair color trend and how to score the look at home with these five easy steps.

-Ombré hair is simply hair that gradually gets lighter starting from the mid-shaft directly to the ends and the roots of the hair are normally left untouched.
-The name itself is borrowed from the french term ‘ombré,’ which by definition means having tones of color that shade into each other, graduating from light to dark.
+Ombre hair is simply hair that gradually gets lighter starting from the mid-shaft directly to the ends, and the roots of the hair are normally left untouched.
+The name itself is borrowed from the French term ‘ombré,’ which by definition means having tones of color that shade into each other, graduating from light to dark.
 Get it?
-The trend started to peak around 2009 where it now includes experimentation with an array of hot and funky colors like pink, purple and blue or a mish-mash of all.
+The trend started to peak around 2009, and it now includes experimentation with an array of hot and funky colors like pink, purple, and blue or a mish-mash of all.
 Rainbow hair colors for all!
-Either way, we’re totally loving it.
+Either way, we totally love it.

-To simply put it, the hair is highlighted by hand using a technique called balayage.
+Simply put, the hair is highlighted by hand using a technique called balayage.
 This technique is much more advanced than the D.I.Y. foil at the ends trick many of us have tried.
-During the balayage process, color is applied at yours or your colorists’ discretion.
-For, now let’s stick to the basics.
+During the balayage process, color is applied at your or your colorists’ discretion.
+For now, let’s stick to the basics.